christiangda/docker-kafka/README.md

 # Description

-This is an [Apache Kafka](https://kafka.apache.org) [docker image](https://docs.docker.com/engine/reference/commandline/images/) avalilable in differents Java, Scala and kafka versions, thanks to this you can select your most appropriate environment.
+This is a [docker's image](https://docs.docker.com/engine/reference/commandline/images/) available in different Java, Scala and Kafka versions, thanks to this you can select your best flavor for the most appropriate environment.

-There are many others [good jobs arround](#others-good-jobs) [Apache Kafka](https://kafka.apache.org) [docker image](https://docs.docker.com/engine/reference/commandline/images/), but it allow you to use the [Apache kafka examples in the same way that you see in its page](https://kafka.apache.org/documentation/#quickstart).
+There are many others [good jobs arround](#others-good-jobs) around [Apache Kafka](https://kafka.apache.org) [docker's image](https://docs.docker.com/engine/reference/commandline/images/), but it allows you to use the [Apache kafka examples in the same way that you see in its page](https://kafka.apache.org/documentation/#quickstart).

 # Tags

-Depending on Java vendor and version, scala version and kafka version,  you have many options to select
+Depending on Java vendor and version, scala version and Kafka version,  you have many options to select

 ## Default Tags